builder35/assignment-3/README.txt

 Only two flags require user input ( ip_addr and -po )

-Ip addresses can be comma seperated, CIDR, or just a single adress
+Ip addresses can be comma seperated, CIDR, '-' or just a single address
 	DONT MIX FORMATS
+	with the '-' format enter address like this: 192.168.41-53

 Ports can be a single port, comma seperated , or '-' seperated
 	DONT MIX FORMATS

+Some of the commands are slow so I created a "poor-mans" progress bar that basically just adds a '.' to the output as it scans a host

 YOU MUST BE PHYSICALLY CONNECTED TO THE NETWORK TO DO A UDP SCAN I was unable to figure out why